 Some Poetic Devices to Consider When Reading a Poem

-- Form - the shape and pattern of a poem, created through the related devices of stanza and metre.
+- Form: the shape and pattern of a poem, created through the related devices of stanza and metre.

-- Line - the basic poetic device that distinguishes poetry from prose.
+- Line: the basic poetic device that distinguishes poetry from prose.
 A poet will insert line breaks at specific points for various reasons- they may emphasize a word or an idea, for example, or to follow a structured rhythm.

-- Rhyme - a skilled poet can create a musical experience for the reader/listener through the sound patterns that (s)he creates.
+- Rhyme: a skilled poet can create a musical experience for the reader/listener through the sound patterns that (s)he creates.
 Rhyme can occur throughout a poem, not simply at the end of a line.

-- Voice - some poems are personal, directly addressed to a specific person, or group, others are public and impersonal
+- Voice: some poems are personal, directly addressed to a specific person, or group, others are public and impersonal

-- Imagery - often used to defamiliarise what we are familiar with.
+- Imagery: often used to defamiliarise what we are familiar with.

-- Metaphor - the description of something in terms of something else
+- Metaphor: the description of something in terms of something else

-- Simile - saying something is like something else
+- Simile: saying something is like something else

-- Theme - what the poem is fundamentally about.
+- Theme: what the poem is fundamentally about.
 An idea that the writer runs with through the poem, or to which he returns.

-- Alliteration - the repeated use of a letter or syllable, usually at the start of a word.
+- Alliteration: the repeated use of a letter or syllable, usually at the start of a word.
 Note, for example, how frequently the soft sibilant letter s is used in the first stanza of When You Are Old.
 It slows the pace and emphasises the sad tone of the poem

-- Repetition - in the second stanza of this poem the word loved is used four times.
+- Repetition: in the second stanza of this poem the word loved is used four times.

 N.B.
 Not all poems, particularly modern ones, contain all of the elements mentioned above.
-I venture to suggest that you will be able to detect most of them in When You Are Old.
+I venture to suggest that you will be able to detect most of them in 'When You Are Old'.

-The Form of 'When You Are Old'
+The Form of the Poem

-The form of When You Are Old is -
+The form of When 'You Are Old' is:

 - Each line has ten syllables.
-When You Are Old is largely written in words of one syllable, which you may think emphasises the simplicity and sadness of the message that the voice is sending to the intended recipient.
+'When You Are Old' is largely written in words of one syllable, which you may think emphasises the simplicity and sadness of the message that the voice is sending to the intended recipient.

 - The punctuation in this stanza, with caesuras in lines 2,3, and 4 slows the pace of the poem, reinforcing the mental imagery created of a tired elderly person by the choice of words sleep, nodding, slowly, dream.